EmDuck/Gaming-PC-Building-Guide/BUILDING.md

 ### YOU WILL NEED:
 - 1x **Screwdriver**
   - You'll need a Phillips head screwdriver.
-[Amazon](https://www.amazon.com/s?k=philips+head+screwdrivers&crid=1SDNETJCKJ11F&sprefix=philips+head+%2Caps%2C83&ref=nb_sb_ss_ts-doa-p_4_13) has many options for a low price.
-Magnetic tip/Electrical screwdrivers are more convinient than standard screwdrivers, but it doesn't really matter.
+[Amazon](https://www.amazon.com/s?k=philips+head+screwdrivers&crid=1SDNETJCKJ11F&sprefix=philips+head+%2Caps%2C83&ref=nb_sb_ss_ts-doa-p_4_13) has several options priced affordably.
+  - Magnetic tip and/or electrical screwdrivers are more convenient than standard screwdrivers, but it doesn't really matter.

 - 1x **[Desk](https://youtu.be/2lmfF0k2UcU?t=24)** (OPTIONAL: Desk mat)
   - Please don't build a PC on the floor or on carpet.
 Screws get lost all over the floor, especially on carpet.